Common topic

 Working on a student visa

-Whether a student can work before or after the course has finished depends on the work rights specified in the student visa.
+Whether a student can work during study, or in holiday periods depends on the work rights specified in the student visa.

-Starting 3 November 2025, eligible tertiary and secondary school students will be allowed to work up to 25 hours each week during the semester.
+Starting 3 November 2025, eligible tertiary, English language and secondary school students will be allowed to work up to 25 hours each week during the semester instead of 20 hours.
 This change will apply to all new student visas granted from that date, even if the application was submitted earlier.

 If a student visa already has a 20-hour work limit and the visa holder wants to work up to 25 hours each week, they will need to apply for a variation of conditions.
 The extra 5 hours will not be added automatically.
 If visa holders do not apply, their current work limit stays the same.